 How to make Chocolate Kahlua Cake

-This is a summary of the steps, so please see the recipe card below for the full instructions.
+This is a summary of the steps, so please see the Recipe Card below for the full instructions with measurements.

 1. After preheating the oven to 180C/350F, whisk together the dry ingredients.
 Then mix the wet ingredients in a separate bowl.
 Next, add the dry ingredients and mix well.
 Pour into prepared nonstick pan and bake.